Skip to main content

 What is the federal short-term capital gains tax rate?

 Here's where it gets a bit complicated.
-There's not one federal short-term capital gains tax rate you can apply to your earnings.
+There's not one single federal short-term capital gains tax rate you can apply to your earnings.
 The rate of tax you pay depends on:

 • How much you earned in the taxable period